polkadot-developers/awesome-substrate/README.md

 - [TxWrapper](https://github.com/paritytech/txwrapper) - Helpful library for offline transaction creation.
 - [VSCode Substrate](https://marketplace.visualstudio.com/items?itemName=paritytech.vscode-substrate) - Plugin for Visual Studio Code.
 - [Polkaholic.io](https://polkaholic.io) - Multi-chain block explorer with API and DeFi support across 40+ parachains.
-- [SubID](https://sub.id) - The #1 portfolio management tool in the Polkadot ecosystem.
-See your balances, crowdloan history, NFTs, and more.
-Claim vested tokens and perform cross-chain transfers.
+- [SubID](https://github.com/dappforce/subid) - An advanced cross-chain portfolio management tool for the Polkadot ecosystem, allowing any user to see their balances across chains; view their crowdloan history; view their NFTs across Polkadot ecosystem chains; claim their vested tokens and perform cross-chain transfers.
-- [Subsocial SDK Playground](https://play.subsocial.network) - Subsocial JS SDK Playground allows you to fetch spaces, send transactions on blockchain and test the SDK code snippets on the go without need to download or setup anything.
+- [Subsocial SDK Playground](https://play.subsocial.network) - Subsocial JS SDK Playground allows you to fetch spaces, send transactions on blockchain and test the SDK code snippets on the go without the need to download or setup anything locally.

 ## Products and Services